kakubei/kakubei.github.io/_posts/2014-04-12-setup-git-push.md

     ssh-keygen

 It will prompt you for the location to save the keys, just hit `enter` to choose the default of `~/.ssh` which is fine.
-Next it will ask you to enter a passphrase, thsi is optional, it's basically so no one else can look at your keys or do anything with them without this passphrase, to make things easier we won't add a passphrase here, once again, hit `enter` when prompted for the passphrase.
+Next it will ask you to enter a passphrase, this is optional, it's basically so no one else can look at your keys or do anything with them without this passphrase, to make things easier we won't add a passphrase here, once again, hit `enter` when prompted for the passphrase.

 This will create your private and public keys `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` respectively.